wurli/tidyverse-dev-bot/news-files-annotated/cli.md

 !begin-bullets-23!

+-   !begin-bullet!
--   New `cli_sitrep()` function, situation report about UTF-8 and ANSI color support (#53).
+    New `cli_sitrep()` function, situation report about UTF-8 and ANSI color support (#53).

+    !end-bullet!
+-   !begin-bullet!
--   Fall back to ASCII only characters on non-Windows platforms without UTF-8 support, and also in LaTeX when running knitr (#34).
+    Fall back to ASCII only characters on non-Windows platforms without UTF-8 support, and also in LaTeX when running knitr (#34).

+    !end-bullet!

 !end-bullets-23!